ieco-lab/pestHubMap/README.md

 A framework to build applications that map “hubs” at high risk of transporting invasive pests among properties.
-The framework and code can be easily adapted to build applications for any pest, and we provide our data and code in the context of the spotted lanternfly (SLF; *Lycorma delicatula*).
+The framework and code can be easily adapted to build applications for any invasive species, and we provide our data and code in the context of the spotted lanternfly (SLF; *Lycorma delicatula*).